 What Is A Certified Trial Attorney?

-A Certified Trial Attorney, such as our founding personal injury attorney John S. Hoyt, has demonstrated the kind knowledge, accomplishment and integrity that represent the highest standards of the legal profession.
+A certified trial attorney, such as our founding personal injury attorney, John S. Hoyt, has demonstrated knowledge, accomplishment and integrity that represent the highest standards of the legal profession.

 What Is Required For A Lawyer To Receive Certification?

 The New Jersey Board of Certification demands rigorous standards to even be considered for certification.
 The standards used in determining certification eligibility require that the attorney:

 - Has been a member in good standing of the New Jersey Bar for at least five years

 - Has taken a specific number of continuing legal education courses in the three years prior to filing an application

 - Demonstrate substantial involvement in preparation of litigated matters

 - Demonstrate an unblemished reputation by submitting a list of attorneys and judges who will attest to the applicant's character and ability